 - Previously connected Wi-Fi Networks and Passwords

-- VPN and APN Settings
+- VPN on iPhone and APN Settings

 - Recently Used Bluetooth accessories

 You can attempt the Reset Network action to solve every kind of problem with your iPhone or iPad or iPod.

 - iOS devices like iPhone, iPad, or iPod doesn’t detect Wi-Fi network, or

 - Wi-Fi and Bluetooth connectivity issues on the latest iOS or iPadOS.